StanfordASL/asl_turtlebot/README.md

 scripts/detector.py: Gazebo stop sign detector from HW2.
 Publishes to /detector/* where * is the detected object label.

 scripts/detector_mobilenet.py: Runs tensorflow mobilenet model for image classification.
-Publishes to /detector/* where * is the detected object label. **DISCLAIMER:** The distance estimation is not accurate.
-It subscribes to the /scan which are the beams in the velodyne's plane.
-This is only useful if the object  intersects with the plane.
-You should combine the camera and/or point cloud to estimate the distance.
+Publishes to /detector/* where * is the detected object label. **DISCLAIMER:** The distance estimation is not always very accurate and is noisy.
+It subscribes to the /scan which takes the closest point (in xy-distance) from any laserscan ring below the horizontal ring, ignoring all points a threshold z_min below the velodyne as ground points.
+For the current configuration of the Turtlebot, we have set z_min = 16cm.
+You can combine the camera and/or point cloud to improve the estimate of the distance.

+scripts/detector_resnet.py: Same as scripts/detector_mobilenet.py but uses the ResNet model instead.
+It is a more sophisticated model than mobilenet.
+We found this is better at detecting food objects, but it is up to you to choose which one you want.

 scripts/detector_viz.py: Visualizes camera feed, bounding boxes and confidence for detected objects.